Tuition and Tuition Assistance

 We recognize that your investment in a Catholic education at St. Francis is a significant financial commitment.
 We provide payment plans to assist you.
 St. Francis also provides a tuition assistance program.

-The flexibility of four payment options to choose from:
+The flexibility of three payment options to choose from:

 - Annual due July 1st